 - During 2014-2015, Baladna implemented an EU funded-program (see above for more information regarding EU funding) entitled “Naqab Youth for Human Rights” in which “Palestinian Bedouin youth documents ‘abuses of rights’ and ‘human rights violations’ in the Naqab” which allegedly occur on a “daily basis.”

 - Co-signed a July 23, 2014 written statement to the UN Human Rights Council on the “Gross Human Rights and Humanitarian Law Violations and Suspicions of War Crimes in Gaza,” accusing Israel of “widespread and systematic destruction,” “terrorizing the population,” “unlawful[y] targeting of civilians, civilian objects, and civilian property” and “grave violations of international humanitarian law and international criminal law.”

 - Co-signed an August 5, 2014 open letter to UN General Secretary Ban Ki-moon, accusing him of “reckless endorsement of Israeli version of facts, blaming Hamas for violating the cease-fire” and “always advocate[ing] unlawfully the Israel right to self-defense” (emphasis added).
 The letter further accuses Israel of “war crimes,” “ongoing violations of international humanitarian law” and acting with “impunity.”

 - Published an August 4, 2014 report titled “Palestinian Youth Voices Suppressed during Gaza War,” accusing Israel of “structural racism,” “collective punishment” and “discriminat[ing] and marginaliz[ing” the Palestinian population.

-All Articles about Baladna Arab Youth Association
+Archive of Articles about Baladna Arab Youth Association